sgoutteb/segmata/README.md

 ## Further developments

-- Improve speed of treatment
+- **Improve speed of treatment**
+- - work in memory, but how to deal with vesuvius-render ?
+  - work one vertex out of x instead of all
-- Improve automated detection of width and height
+- **Automatic detection of width and height**
+  - Reading json file exported by Khartes
-- Add user interface for choosing folders and files
+- **Add user interface for choosing folders and files**
-- Implementation of inference
+- **Implementation of inference**